FeBond/Time-Tracker/README.md

 ### Backup & Restore

-- **Export Data**: Click "💾 Export" in the header to download a backup file
+- **Export Data**: Click "💾 Export" to download a backup file
-- **Import Data**: Click "📥 Import" in the header and select a backup JSON file
+- **Import Data**: Click "📥 Import" to merge a backup file into your current data
 - **Important**: Back up regularly!
-Data is stored in your browser's local storage
+Data is stored in your browser’s local storage

 ## 💾 Data Storage